t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 As explained in the Architecture section, RESTful system components have clear roles in every interaction.
 Clients have the initiative to issue requests, intermediaries can only forward requests, and servers respond requests, while origin servers are the ultimate recipient of requests that intent to modify resource state.

-This improves simplicity and visibility, as it is clear which component started an interaction.
+This improves simplicity and visibility (also for digital forensics), as it is clear which component started an interaction.
 Furthermore, it improves modifiability through a clear separation of concerns.

+In IoT systems, endpoints often assume both roles of client and (origin) server simultaneously.
+When an IoT device has initiative (because there is a user, e.g., pressing a button, or installed rules/policies), it acts as a client.
+When a device offers a service, it is in server role.

 ## Stateless